Comments on the KIT meeting at Windlesham

-There will be a KIT Meeting at the Holiday Inn Express Poole on the 21st April 2018.
+There was a KIT Meeting at the Holiday Inn Express Poole on the 21st of April underneath are some of the photos taken at a this very successful event

 This took place at the Milford Hotel,